 Belgians are prized for a chestnut color with a mane and tail of flaxen color.
 Previously, Belgian Horses were commonly bay.
 But nowadays, you’re likely to meet roan and sorrel equines in the USA.
-That’s due to American breeders has spread these coat colors.
+That’s due to American breeders having spread these coat colors.

 Belgian Horse Height

 So, how tall is a Belgian Horse?
 The Belgian Horse height goes from 16.2 to 17 hands tall.
-A Belgian Horse named Big Jake is the tallest horse in the world.
+A Belgian Horse named Big Jake is the world’s tallest horse in the world.
 The horse’s height is 20 hands 2.75 inches tall with no shoes included.
 It weighs 2,600 pounds.
-The record was set at Smokey Hollow Farms where Big Jake is kept.
+The record was set at Smokey Hollow Farm where Big Jake is kept.